atanisoft/ESP32CommandStation/README.md

+# Project Status
+This project is currently not under active development and is unlikely to return to active development anytime soon.

 # What is ESP32 Command Station
 ESP32 Command Station is an open-source hardware and software OpenLCB enabled Command Station for the operation of DCC decoder equipped model railroads.